 By Andrew Catania

-It is quite refreshing to note that the post-Hendrix era is populated with a number of names that took it upon them to take forward the ‘Hendrix legacy’ and took pride in following the path laid by the eternal maestro of the heavy metal world.
-Eddie Van Halen, for instance, is one of those few names who made their own signature mark on the music scene of the 1970s and 1980s.
+It is quite refreshing to note that the post-Hendrix era is populated with several names that took it upon them to take forward the ‘Hendrix legacy’ and took pride in following the path laid by the eternal maestro of the heavy metal world.
+Eddie Van Halen, for instance, is one of those few names who made their signature mark on the music scene of the 1970s and 1980s.

 The mastery he had held over his personalized six-stringed instruments ensured that it was him that controlled how his guitar would work and what he squeezed out of the chords, not the other way round.
-So, it all makes perfect sense if we say that the musical planes and the untapped realms that he ventured into was not a coincidence, rather his own brilliance, forte and excellence.
+So, it all makes perfect sense if we say that the musical planes and the untapped realms that he ventured into were not a coincidence, somewhat his brilliance, forte, and excellence.

-An analysis of his notes and techniques is a strong validation of his great and intricate attention to details.
-Fast, furious and with an extreme audacity to make your ear drums experience new heights of musical ecstasy, Eddie Van Halen himself compares his playing style to a racing car, going down the road, blitzing though everything that comes in between.
+An analysis of his notes and techniques is a strong validation of his tremendous and intricate attention to details.
+Fast, furious and with an extreme audacity to make your eardrums experience new heights of musical ecstasy, Eddie Van Halen himself compares his playing style to a racing car, going down the road, blitzing through everything that comes in between.

-Just like Hendrix – the rock maestro, Van Halen too had little to stop him when it came to playing the whammy bars and gave a whole new meaning to the heavy metal rock through ‘Panama’, ‘Eruption’ and ‘Hot for Teacher’.
+Just like Hendrix – the rock maestro, Van Halen too had little to stop him when it came to playing the whammy bars and gave a whole new meaning to the heavy metal rock through ‘Panama,’ ‘Eruption’ and ‘Hot for Teacher.’
 His notes made a profound impact that was anything but distortion.
-Perfectly planned, and intricately carved, every single fluctuation and nuance still makes an impression as if a farfetched fantasy is coming to life.
+Excellently planned, and intricately carved, every single fluctuation and nuance still makes an impression as if a farfetched fantasy is coming to life.